Alaxxxx/ScriptableManager/README.md

 ### Core Workflow

 #### 🔍 Searching & Filtering
-Quickly narrow down your assets using the powerful filtering tools at the top of the asset list.
+Quickly narrow down your assets using the powerful filtering tools.

 - **Text Search**: Type in the search box to filter assets by name in real-time.
 - **Type Filter**: Use the dropdown to show only assets of a specific `ScriptableObject` type.
+- **Property Search**: When you filter by a specific type, a new panel appears, allowing you to add filters based on the values of that object's fields.
+You can chain multiple filters for maximum precision.
 - **View Toggles**: Instantly switch between showing **All** assets, only your **Favorites (⭐)**, or **Recently Modified** assets.

 #### 🖱️ Working with Assets